marcomq/tauri-plugin-deno/README.md

 - add `"bundle": {"resources": [  "src-js/**/*"],` to `tauri.conf.json` so that javascript files are bundled with your application
 - add the plugin in your client-side javascript:
    - add `import { callFunction } from 'tauri-plugin-deno-api'`
-   - add `outputEl.textContent = await callFunction("greet_js", [value])` to get the output of the backend javascript function `greet_js` with parameter of js variable `value`
+   - add `window.document.body.innerText = await callFunction("greet_js", [value])` to get the output of the backend javascript function `greet_js` with parameter of js variable `value`
+   - alternatively use `window.document.body.innerText = window.__TAURI__.deno.callFunction("greet_js", [value.value])` directly, if you want to use old style javascript without using imports

+This is just an example of how to modify client side content.
+You may just set some value or a local variable.

 ## Security considerations
 This plugin has been created with security in mind.
 No network server or client is started by this plugin.
-By default, this plugin cannot call arbitrary javascript backend code.
+By default, this plugin cannot call javascript backend code.
 Backend functions can only be called if registered, for example by using the `_tauri_plugin_functions` variable in the backend javascript code.

 There are following additional permissions available that can be added to by using the permissions file `tauri-app/src-tauri/capabilities/default.json`: